 This FAQ reflects the current thinking about many aspects of the project and the information that we have about the state of the building.
 This thinking will evolve and answers will change as we learn more about the building and the needs of the community.
 Estimates will change as they get more detailed and we get quotes for specific works.
-So please check back often.
-Once we move into the apartment reservation phase we will lock down all content so that at that point it is clear what you will actually buy.

 Not at all!
 English will be the official language of Coliving Semkovo.
 Learning some survival Bulgarian will help you get around the country, but it is not necessary for being part of the community.